Sathya Sai Sanctuary Header

 • Autumn 2020 pdf

-If you would like to support the donkeys, donations of money or feedstuffs (including carrots and ginger biscuits) are always appreciated.
+If you would like to support the donkeys and ponies, donations of money or feedstuffs (including carrots and ginger biscuits) are always appreciated.

-As a special gift for a relative or friend we will gladly include your personal greetings card, if you send it to us with an adoption application.
+As a special gift for a relative or friend we will gladly include your personal greetings card, if you send it to us with a sponsorship application.

 donkeys

-Under most circumstances, any of our donkeys and ponies may be sponsored under our Adopt a Donkey/Pony Scheme but it should be remembered that older animals have a predictably shorter life span and young healthy animals may be placed into foster homes without notice.
+For the donkeys and ponies available for sponsorship under our Sponsor a Donkey/Pony Scheme, please remember that older animals have a predictably shorter life span and young healthy animals may be placed into foster homes without notice.

-For those of you not familiar with our friends here are a few suggestions.
-The following animals are available for sponsorship under our Adopt-a-Donkey/Pony Scheme:
+The following animals are available for sponsorship under our Sponsor-a-Donkey/Pony Scheme:

 Tommi